-How is Child Custody Decided in Arizona?
+How is Parenting Time (Child Custody) Decided in Arizona?

-How is child custody determined in Arizona?
+How is Parenting Time (Child Custody) determined in Arizona?

 Who gets the rights for legal decision-making for their child?

 As of January 1, 2013, Arizona has revamped its child custody laws.
 Our statutes no longer have the word “custody” and court orders reflect the words “legal decision making” and “parenting time” to define how parents share their children.
 A judge has the discretion to make decision-making equal; or to give one parent the right to make all decisions affecting the child; or even to split up the decision-making (for example, the court might give Mother the right to make medical decisions, and Father might be given the right to make educational decisions).
 Decision-making authority typically includes decisions affecting the child’s health, education and overall welfare.
 If the court orders equal decision making, then both parents are to meet and confer on these decisions for the child and agree on them.
 When parents cannot agree, the courts are left to decide these issues.